 Even the basic needs deserve a healthy amount of scrutiny.
 It can be easy to fall into a lull when it comes to monthly recurring expenses.
 After many months of simply paying the internet and cell phone bills without a second thought, I finally took the time to call our Internet provider to get a reduced rate.
 We switched our cell service to Ting.
 That $50 a month in savings comes in handy when your cash flow is dramatically reduced at retirement.
 Stay vigilant.

-I plan to employ four cash-flow building tools: a business (rentals, blogs, etc.), part-time job, investment income, and cost avoidance.
+While I do my darndest to ignore net worth, I plan to employ four cash-flow building tools: a business (rentals, blogs, etc.), part-time job, investment income, and cost avoidance.
 Some interesting decisions could come your way if you choose to focus on cash flow over net worth.
 For instance, is it more important to pay off the high interest loan first?
 Or, the one with the highest impact to your cash flow?
 Consider this when the competing rates are within a few percentage points, and you know you need the cash.